Redesigning Food Delivery UX/UI

 Unlike the first, this requires a level of self-awareness and complex thinking.

-Deciding what should be System 1, but falls into System 2 when hunger indecision hits.
+Deciding what to eat should be System 1, but turns into System 2 when hunger indecision hits.

 So what if?